My classroom procedures are introduced early in the year, in the order needed, but none without

 struggled with the lack of authenticity and absurd need for the skill

-of walking in conformity outside of the military, but have conceded
+of walking in conformity outside of the military or prison, but have

 that in elementary school, this is the best way to travel within a